KevinDanne/ScreepsAI/README.md

 yarn
 ```

-Fire up your preferred editor with typescript installed and you are good to go!

 ### Rollup and code upload

-Screeps Typescript Starter uses rollup to compile your typescript and upload it to a screeps server.
+The project uses rollup to compile your typescript and upload it to a screeps server.

 Move or copy `screeps.sample.json` to `screeps.json` and edit it, changing the credentials and optionally adding or removing some of the destinations.